KidTripster Teen: 5 things to do with your family in Costa Rica

 KidTripster Tip: Come wearing your swimsuit underneath shorts and a shirt that can get wet; then bring clothes to change into after your trip.
 There’s a secure place to store your bags while you’re rafting.

-Touring Manuel Antonio Park was one of the highlights of my trip to Costa Rica.
+Touring Manuel Antonio National Park was one of the highlights of my trip to Costa Rica.
 For those who love nature and learning new things, a tour with Manuel Antonio Expeditions will be unforgettable.
-A guide will take you through the park, showing you many animals, including sloths, monkeys, and reptiles, while also sharing some fascinating facts.
+A guide will take you through the park, showing you many animals - including sloths, monkeys, and reptiles - while also sharing some fascinating facts.
 At the end of the tour, you go to a beautiful, private white sand beach.
 The tour includes round-trip transportation, snacks, park entrance fees, and a guide.
-Cost: $46; ask about child discounts.
+Cost: $46/person; ask about discounts for children.

 KidTripster Tip: If you like rice and chicken, I would strongly encourage you to try the arroz con pollo here.
 It was the best that I tasted on the trip!